 Full spectrum CBD isn’t as pure as CBD isolate.
 In addition to CBD, full spectrum products have a mix of CBD, other cannabinoids, and terpenes.
 It is still a concentrate, extracted from the cannabis plant through different methods.
 The result is a tincture or oil that is mixed into other products.
 You can even make full spectrum CBD at home!

 Yes, but not very much.
 Hemp plants are classified as such because they contain .3% THC.
 If your CBD products are extracted from hemp, they should not get you high.

 If you are very worried about the amount of THC in your CBD products, look for “broad spectrum” CBD.
 Broad spectrum CBD contains all of the active ingredients as full spectrum CBD, but has no THC whatsoever.

 Which Is Better?

 At first glance, it may seem like CBD isolate is the better option.
 After all, it is pure CBD.
 But experts and frequent CBD users don’t always agree.
-Full spectrum CBD is typically chosen as the better product for symptoms like anxiety, joint pain, or insomnia.
+Full spectrum CBD is typically chosen as the better product aid.

 Why?
-The other cannabinoids in CBD have healing benefits.
+The other cannabinoids in CBD have benefits.
 Studies on CBN, for example, show that it helps to promote sleep and stimulate appetite.
-CBG can help to fight pain and nausea.
+CBG also helps.
 When these cannabinoids work together in the body’s endocannabinoid system, they can produce more results than each one working alone in a higher quantity.

 Of course, CBD isolates may be the better choice for you.
 If you want to dab your CBD or don’t get much out of full spectrum CBD products, isolates might be worth a shot.
 Everybody has a slightly different reaction to cannabis, so feel free to experiment and listen to your body.